javascript-tutorial/en.javascript.info/1-js/08-error-handling/1-try-catch/article.md

   }
 }
 ```
 In the code above, an error inside `try` always falls out, because there's no `catch`.
-But `finally` triggers before that.
+But `finally` works before the execution flow jumps outside.
 ````

 ## Global catch